-Whereas the Russian gas deliveries to Europe dropped sharply following the invasion of Ukraine by Russia, To-talEnergies LNG Services France, a subsidiary of TotalEnergies (hereinafter "TELSF") plans to commission a floating LNG storage and regasification unit in Le Havre.
+Within the framework of the drop in Russian gas deliveries to Europe following the invasion of Ukraine by Russia, TotalEnergies LNG Services France, a subsidiary of TotalEnergies (hereinafter "TELSF") plans to commission a floating LNG storage and regasification unit in Le Havre.
 This LNG terminal, with a regasification capacity of 5 Gm3 per year, should be commissioned in September 2023 for an operating period of five years.